The John Salmon and Marcia Schulmerich Scholarship

 Biology Department Information

-The Biology Department has 22 faculty, about 1000 undergraduate majors, and over 70 graduate students and post-docs.
+The Biology Department has 22 faculty, over 1,200 undergraduate majors, and over 70 graduate students and post-docs.
 Our faculty take an integrative approach to biology, encompassing all levels of biological organization from molecules to ecosystems.
 Our Department is committed to excellence in both research and teaching, and we strive to provide a rigorous, balanced education in Biology for all our students.

 We share our offices and laboratories with Physics, Chemistry and Environmental Science Departments in the SRTC and Science Building 1.
 This close proximity with other disciplines helps foster interdisciplinary research at Portland State University.
 Teaching and research laboratories are further supported by the Herbarium, Invertebrate and Vertebrate Museums, extremophile DNA and microbial culture collections, an aquatic organism rearing facility, greenhouses and an electron microscope facility.